jamie-wong/nexmo-developer/_documentation/en/verify/verify-v2/guides/using-whatsapp-interactive.md

 # Using WhatsApp Interactive with Verify V2

-WhatsApp Interactive can be used with Verify V2 to provide a better user experience; rather than entering a PIN code, the user presses YES or NO to authenticate:
+WhatsApp Interactive can be used with Verify V2 to provide a better user experience; rather than entering an OTP, the user presses YES or NO to authenticate:

 ![Example Verification message using WhatsApp Interactive](/images/verify-whatsapp-interactive-1.png)